GeopaymeEE/JavaBitcoin/README.md

     Create bootstrap files in the 'blocks' subdirectory of the specified directory.
 Specify PROD to use the production database or TEST to use the test database.
 The block file names are blknnnnn.dat.gz and the files will contain just blocks in the current block chain (orphan blocks will be ignored).  start-height defaults to 0 and stop-height defaults to the current block chain height.
 Use the LOAD option to load the bootstrap files and create the database on another system.
 The program will terminate after creating the bootstrap files.

   - COMPACT PROD|TEST
     Compact the database.
 This is a lengthy process and must not be aborted once it has been started.
+You should backup the database before compacting it in case an unrecoverable error occurs.

     For LevelDB, each database is compacted in-place.